munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 *A few days pass...*

-> Boss: "Hey, that prototype is great, can you just spend a few hours cleaning it up a bit now and we'll call it the real thing?"
+> Boss: "Hey, that prototype is great.
+Can you just spend a few hours cleaning it up a bit now and we'll call it the real thing?"

 You need to make sure the people using the <span name="throwaway">throwaway</span> code understand that even though it kind of looks like it works, it *cannot* be maintained and must be *rewritten*.
 If there's a *chance* you'll end up having to keep it around, you may have to just defensively write it well.